dstroud/dreamsequence_dev/README.md

   - Pass through a drum pad/sequencer to trigger virtual percussion voices.
   - Improvise with a MIDI controller for live performances.
   - Use a looping MIDI clip from a synced DAW for off-the-grid timing.
-- See the [MIDI Harmonizer menus](https://github.com/dstroud/dreamsequence_dev/blob/main/README.md#midi-harmonizer-menu) documentation for more details (no Grid interface).
+- See the [MIDI Harmonizer menus](https://github.com/dstroud/dreamsequence_dev/blob/main/README.md#midi-harmonizer-menu) documentation for details (no Grid interface).

 ### CV Harmonizer